Want to know how your SEO efforts are paying off?

 Those four filters you applied are available for each keyword:

-There could be several culprits here.
-The most common causes are a bad title tag or a bad meta description.
+If a listing has low views, the most common causes are a bad title tag or a bad meta description.

-Tweaking your title tags: This is the biggest and most obvious part of your result, so you need to make them SEO-friendly, but also compelling.
+Tweaking your title tags: This is the biggest and most obvious part of your result, so you need to make them SEO-friendly but also compelling.

 Find Your Mobile Keywords

-To see this in action, look at the Devices option.
+To see this in action, look at the Devices option:

 Above the graph, click “new” and choose “device.”